gdwek/What2Wear/README.md

 Ever find yourself opening the weather app, seeing "60 degrees and windy" and thinking, "Okay, but what the heck do I wear?"
 What2Wear is for you!

 What2Wear is a web app that will allow users to record what they have worn in the past for certain temperatures.
 Users can register and login.
-Once they're logged in, they can enter their location, and they will be told the current weather and what they wore when it was this weather in the past.
-If the user hasn't logged anything for that temperature range, they will be provided with a reccomendation of what to wear and prompted to log what they actually end up wearing that day for future purposes.
+Once they're logged in, they will be told the current weather and what they wore when it was this weather in the past.
+If the user hasn't logged anything for that temperature range, they will be provided with a reccomendation of what to wear and the option what they actually end up wearing that day for future purposes, or to change their location.

 ## Data Model